dr-cman/DieZeile/README.md

 2. Under Tools->Erase Flash select 'All Flash Contents'
 3. Start compile and upload (Ctrl-U)
 4. After successful compilation and upload set Tools->Erase Flash to 'Sketch + Wifi Settings'
-5. Use Tools->ESP8266 Sketch Data Upload to upload the all files to the flash file system
+5. Use Tools->ESP8266 Sketch Data Upload to upload all files to the flash file system
 6. After reboot of the ESP connect to the GUI via web browser (https://DieZeile.local or https://<ip-address>)

 Enjoy!